-It is further noted that the band 6 425-7 125 MHz is heavily used by long distance and high capacity fixed links in Europe such as for backhauling.
-The coexistence of outdoor standard power IMT/5G base stations with fixed links requires long separation distances.
-In some countries, several fixed links belong to critical infrastructure.
+It is further noted that the band 6 425-7 125 MHz is heavily used by long distance and high capacity fixed links in some Member states such as for backhauling, although some decrease might be expected with fibre optics development.
+The coexistence of outdoor macro-cell IMT base stations with fixed links requires long separation distances.
+In some Member states, several fixed links belong to critical infrastructure.
+In case of a european harmonisation measure for WBB ECS, it is noted that this would imply the development of national strategies (i.e. re-farming, sharing) with time required to define and implement them.
+This could impact the feasibility of implementation of possible future mobile networks up to 2030, or later according to flexibity to be introduced by the EU framework.

-Furthermore, there is a need for continued use of WAS/RLAN in the 5 945-6 425 MHz adjacent frequency band in accordance with harmonised technical conditions defined in a Commission Implementing Decision17.
+Furthermore, there is a need for continued use of WAS/RLAN in the 5 945-6 425 MHz adjacent frequency band in accordance with harmonised technical conditions defined in a Commission Implementing Decision.

 The frequency band 10-10.5 GHz under consideration for Region 2 is used by military radars and therefore relevant to the Common Security and Defence Policy (CSDP) and is adjacent to the band 10.6-10.7 GHz, which is also planned to be used globally by CIMR.
-In addition, the frequency band 10.0-10.4 GHz are or will be used for the operation of European Synthetic Aperture Radar (SAR) satellites for imaging across the globe.
+In addition, the frequency band 10.0-10.4 GHz is or will be used for the operation of European Synthetic Aperture Radar (SAR) satellites for imaging across the globe.
 Therefore, these satellite missions need global protection from any IMT system to deliver high-quality data for monitoring the status of the Earth.
 Similarly, military radars onboard ships and aircraft also require protection.